mabyre/PythonDiscovering/Readme.md

 in [matplot-005.py](#matplot-005py) i got serious problems with keras needed to install other version of python language

+## Finalized

+Thi is the end ... enough for Dicovering Python.
+May be some more work can be done here but as far as I am concerned I will go further in a private repo you want to know more, join the team we are embarking for AI the intensive use of Keras and Tensorflow to use forecasting as much as possible.

+Hope you had fun discovering python

 ## matPlot-006.py

 pandas is more efficient then numpy to read data frame